Spielberg opens doors to Latino artists with new 'West Side Story'

 Spielberg said he hoped audiences will "sit in the theater together, so the English-speaking audiences will suddenly hear laughter coming from pockets of the theater from the Spanish-speaking audience."

-The creative team also included Venezuelan orchestral conductor Gustavo Dudamel, who recorded the new soundtrack.
+The creative team also included Venezuelan conductor Gustavo Dudamel, who Spielberg said led the orchestra with "such insight, heart and dynamism" for the new soundtrack.

 David Alvarez, who is of Cuban descent and plays Bernardo, the leader of the Sharks, calls the emphasis on authentic casting "a huge step forward."